prokopchukdim/music-visualizer/README.md

 The front-end is hosted on Netlify: https://chic-travesseiro-7b7f19.netlify.app/

 The back-end is a Dockerized Springboot REST API hosted on Azure App Services.

-It's available as a docker image on Docker Hub https://hub.docker.com/repository/docker/prokopchukdim/music-visualizer
+It's also available as a docker image on Docker Hub https://hub.docker.com/repository/docker/prokopchukdim/music-visualizer

 ![image](https://user-images.githubusercontent.com/87666671/210891764-8083fbc7-1401-4ac3-a454-c9dcc7f11da9.png)